 Even though Maiden had certainly built a strong following themselves by that point, the effect of being exposed on national television on the eve of their first album’s release should not be underestimated.
 The songwriting clash of Harris and Di’Anno had resulted in the perfect track for this occasion.

 The songs that Maiden recorded for their debut are essentially selected snapshots from the band’s early live shows: album highlight Phantom Of The Opera, the instrumental Transylvania, Murray’s Charlotte The Harlot, and of course Iron Maiden.
 Special mention must be made of Strange World, a Hendrix-like ballad that sounds unlike anything the band has done since.

-In fact, only the subpar title track and the addition of Sanctuary (which is not included on the vinyl reissues) tempers a great batch of songs that are unfortunately also let down by the poor production values.
+In fact, only the subpar title track and the addition of Sanctuary (which is not included on the most recent vinyl, CD or digital reissues) tempers a great batch of songs that are unfortunately also let down by the poor production values.

 The lyrics are a fun side note in light of what the band would later produce, with several of the songs discussing the pulling of birds, the driving of pick-up trucks, the doings of London prostitutes, or the showing off of private parts to unsuspecting girls while «crawling through the bushes»… Then there’s an interesting contrast in more introspective and pondering lyrics for Remember Tomorrow and Strange World, the latter of which earns a spot on our list of the top 10 deep Iron Maiden cuts.

 It’s certainly young and raw, while also pointing to the much more serious lyrical direction Harris and his comrades would later pursue.

 Before the year 1980 was out Maiden would be hard at work on the follow-up, continuing to plunder their early song catalog for vinyl treatment, and eagerly developing the sound that would come to characterize one of metal’s most loved and enduring bands.